bhawana12390/MusicGen-AI/README.md

 #### Training Dataset

-We trained on 20K hours of licensed music, including 10K high-quality tracks and data from ShutterStock and Pond5.
+It was trained on 20K hours of licensed music, including 10K high-quality tracks and data from ShutterStock and Pond5.

 #### Evaluation Dataset

-For evaluation, we used the MusicCaps benchmark (Agostinelli et al., 2023) and in-domain held-out evaluation sets.
+For evaluation, I used the MusicCaps benchmark (Agostinelli et al., 2023) and in-domain held-out evaluation sets.

 ## Information Retrieval Model